 At Mawdsleys, we understand how important a motor can be for your business; That’s why we offer a 24-hour emergency call out service to all our clients.

-We manufacture and repair AC and DC motors in house – keeping waiting time to a minimum so you can have business up and running again as soon as possible.
+We manufacture and repair AC and DC motors from our in house workshop – keeping waiting time to a minimum so you can have business up and running again as soon as possible.

 If you require a new AC motor or are experiencing underperformance with your current motor, give us a call on 0117 955 2481 or fill out a contact form.